DH-Forge/system/README.PRD.md

 ### 2.2.
 The Registry Model (Server-Merged)

-DHFS uses a **Registry Model** with two main types:
+DH-F uses a **Registry Model** with two main types:

 - **Core Registry:** Provides the foundational game rules, classes, items, and other elements as defined by Daggerheart's official content (likely based on the SRD).
 It represents the baseline game experience.
 - **Campaign Registry:** Allows Game Masters and creators to introduce _modifications_ and _additions_ for their specific games—new items, altered abilities, unique classes, or entirely custom content.
 It defines what makes a specific campaign unique.
   **Why Merge?** A character exists within a specific campaign's context; they need access to both the base rules _and_ any changes or additions that apply only to that game.
 A merge is necessary to create a single, consistent view of the _effective ruleset_ for that character in that campaign.
   **Key Decision: Server-Side Merge**
-  DHFS **mandates a server-side merge model** to simplify tool development.
-The _server_ hosting a Campaign Registry is responsible for fetching its declared Core Registry dependency and serving a pre-merged dataset. **This specification defines _how_ this merge should behave (e.g., Campaign overrides Core), while the official DHFS Server Utilities package provides a reference TS/JS implementation.
+  DH-F **mandates a server-side merge model** to simplify tool development.
+The _server_ hosting a Campaign Registry is responsible for fetching its declared Core Registry dependency and serving a pre-merged dataset. **This specification defines _how_ this merge should behave (e.g., Campaign overrides Core), while the official DH-F Server Utilities package provides a reference TS/JS implementation.
 Community-provided solutions in other languages are expected to follow the same merge principles.**

 ### 2.3.
 Versioning Philosophy

-DHFS uses **Semantic Versioning (SemVer)**.
+DH-F uses **Semantic Versioning (SemVer)**.

 - **Internal Versioning:** Every Registry file _must_ contain its full SemVer number (e.g., `1.2.9`) within its `meta`.
 - **URL Versioning (`X.Y.x` Format):** Registry URLs _must_ use a `Major.Minor.x` format (e.g., `https://dh-forge.com/schema/1.2.x/core.json`).
 This URL _always_ serves the _latest patch version_ within that minor release, allowing automatic non-breaking updates.
-- **Specification Versioning:** The DHFS specification itself follows SemVer.
+- **Specification Versioning:** The DH-F specification itself follows SemVer.

 ## 3. API Specification